WeLoveU’s Book Drive for the Joseph M. Sanzari Children’s Hospital hopes to provide the youth with a story they can each treasure and call their own.

 WeLoveU volunteers visited and read to children in the Princeton Young Achievers program in Princeton, New Jersey.
 It’s a unique after-school program at the YMCA that aims to improve students school performance and English language skills.

-Thanks to everyone who participated, the book drive was a great success!
-The WeLoveU F oundation looks forward to having more events like this to work together to achieve the Sustainable Development Goals.
-This event in particular is a step closer to fulfilling Goal #4—Quality Education
+The WeLoveU Foundation extends its thanks to all who participated.
+WeLoveU looks forward to holding more events to help our community while simultaneously progressing the Sustainable Development Goals.
+This book drive in particular is a step closer to fulfilling Goal #4—Quality Education.